mwojnars/hypertag/README.md

 output:

     Product "Pen" costs 100.
-    Product "Pencil" is available, but the price is not set yet.
+    Product "Pencil" is available, but the price is unknown yet.
     There is a product priced at 25.

 Qualifiers can be used in loop headlines, as well, to test for non-emptiness